The Path to Health Equity

 Health equity is realized when every human on Earth can achieve their full health potential, regardless of socially determined barriers such as economic stability, living environment, education and access to care.
 At 98point6, we believe health equity is a human right, and quality primary care should be available to all individuals without requiring a financial trade-off.

-98point6 has initiated three bodies of work to make progress on this front:
+98point6 has three bodies of work underway to make progress on this front:

-We are also actively engaged in providing care for vulnerable populations, which is core to our mission of offering the most accessible, affordable primary care in the United States today.
+- We are also actively engaged in serving vulnerable populations, which is core to our mission of offering the most accessible, affordable primary care in the United States today.
 This includes a partnership with the County of Los Angeles, where we are working to provide complimentary virtual care to individuals without homes during the pandemic.
 Conversations with additional counties and cities around similar efforts are ongoing.

-- Monetary investments: We will be making donations to organizations, selected by our employees, who are working to make positive advancements that support social justice.
+- Monetary investments: We’ve made donations to organizations, selected by our employees, who are working to make positive advancements that support social justice.